Big Bear Lake California: Spectacular Sun and Snow

 Big Bear Alpine Zoo

-The zoo is located at the base of Big Bear Ski Area.
-But they’ve long had a vision for an expanded 10.4 acre facility and thanks to successful ongoing fundraising that vision is being realized.
+The zoo is located at the base of the Big Bear Ski Area.
+But they’ve long had a vision for an expanded 10.4-acre facility and thanks to successful ongoing fundraising that vision is being realized.
 The new zoo, called Big Bear Alpine Zoo at Moonridge, will be a $34 million project when completed.
 It is designed in part by John Stone famous for designing Splash Mountain at Disneyland.
-Clearly this is a refreshingly different kind of zoo.
+Clearly, this is a refreshingly different kind of zoo.

 Big Bear by Segway